-- 1902; The local fire department was organized in 1902 as the Lyon Fire Company.
-The volunteer department was housed in old city hall located at Charlotte Avenue This consisted of a one reel team with a volunteer membership of 16.
+- In 1902, the local fire department was organized in 1902 as the Lyon Fire Company.
+The volunteer department was housed in Old City Hall located at Charlotte Avenue.
+This consisted of a one-reel team with a volunteer membership of 16.
 The fire chief at this time was Albert Clark.

-During this era, a one-horse wagon was purchased from Raleigh in 1905.
-This wagon pictured was used for the Sandhills Fireman's Association water and chemical races.
+A one-horse wagon was purchased from Raleigh in 1905.
+The wagon was used for the Sandhills Fireman's Association water and chemical races.
 Walter Chisholm was acting chief at this time.
-The wagon remained in use until 1908, when a second two horse wagon was purchased.
+The wagon remained in use until 1908, when a two-horse wagon was purchased.

-The two horse wagon was used until 1917 when the towns first motorized pumper, an American Lafrance with a pumping capacity of 350 gallons per minute.
-John T. Mckernan was chief at this time.
+The two-horse wagon was used until 1917 when the City's first motorized pumper -- an American LaFrance with a pumping capacity of 350 gallons per minute -- was purchased.
+John T. McKernan was chief at this time.

-- In 1924, the town installed 26 fire alarm boxes.
+- In 1924, the City installed 26 fire alarm boxes.
 This brought every home to within two to three blocks of a fire call box.
-One of these, which remains on the corner of Hawkins Avenue at Central Fire Station.
+One of these boxes remains on the corner of Hawkins Avenue at Central Fire Station.

-Chief Mckernan held the chiefs position until 1933, when he was succeeded in 1934 by Chief G.G.
+Chief McKernan held the chief position until 1933.
+He was succeeded in 1934 by Chief G.G.
 Dorsett who held office until 1936.
-In 1936 Reece B. Lemmond was elected to chief.
+In 1936, Reece B. Lemmond was elected to chief.

-Chief Lemmond held this position until he was succeeded in 1939 to James Otis Bridges, Sr. During this same year the department purchased its first American Lafrance Ladder Truck.
+Chief Lemmond held this position until he was succeeded in 1939 by James Otis Bridges, Sr. During this same year, the department purchased its first American LaFrance Ladder Truck.

-- In 1948, the fire department built a second fire station near the courthouse and a 1948 Mack Pumper.
-In 1958 the city's first 1000 gallon per minute, an American Lafrance was purchased.
+- In 1948, the department built a second fire station near the courthouse and purchased a 1948 Mack pumper.
+In 1958, the City purchased an American LaFrance capable of pumping 1,000 gallons of water per minute.

-- In 1962, the city hired Chief Bridges as its first full time fire chief.
-He had held the job as volunteer chief for twenty-three years.
-In 1968 the citizens of Sanford passed a fire bond which allowed a new central station, pumper and aerial platform to be purchased.
+- In 1962, the City hired Chief Bridges as its first full time fire chief.
+He had held the job as volunteer chief for 23 years.
+In 1968, the citizens of Sanford passed a fire bond which allowed a new central station, pumper and aerial platform to be purchased.

-- In 1969, fire department headquarters moved from old city hall to there new building, Central Station located on Hawkins Avenue.
+- In 1969, fire department headquarters moved from old city hall to the new building, Central Fire Station located on Hawkins Avenue.

 - In 1975, Chief Bridges retired after 46 years of service and Assistant Chief Sam Bost was promoted to Chief.
-In 1976 fire station two began.
-In 1977 this became station two and the old station two was moved from the courthouse to the new firehouse located on Woodland Avenue This new firehouse contained two new Mack pumpers.
+In 1976, construction of a new fire station began.
+In 1977, the old station two was moved from the courthouse to the new firehouse located on Woodland Avenue.
+This new firehouse contained two new Mack pumpers.

-- In 1978, the city's first equipment truck was purchased a put in to service at Central Station.
+- In 1978, the city's first equipment truck was purchased and put into service at Central Fire Station.

-- In 1992, the fire department opened Station 3 located on Cool Springs Road During this period nine new members were hired bringing the total personnel to 47.
+- In 1992, the fire department opened Fire Station 3 located on Cool Springs Road.
+During this period, nine new members were hired, bringing the total department personnel to 47.

 - In 1995, Chief Caviness retired and Assistant Chief T. Wayne Barber was promoted to chief.